 It’s surprising how many competitors do a partly-weak job, even those using a big budget production company.

 These weaknesses are your opportunities.

 Your newly-gathered marketing data will enables you to identify video content opportunities you mightn't have noticed otherwise.

 Taken together, it'll motivate you to find something fresh & exciting to say, that's different & appealing in the eyes of customers

 You’ll also need to consider your market segments, vertical markets & customer types.

-Which marketing segment is the video aimed at?
+Which marketing segment is your high level overview video aimed at?

-Is it dedicated to a specific vertical market?
+Is it dedicated to a specific vertical market or customer type?

 For example, if you've one or more vertical market pages on your website